Differential Test Performance and Peer Effects: Model

+Peer effects specifications such as the one in Assumption \ref{assu:Production-Function} have been motivated as solutions to Nash games in the literature, see \citet{calvo-armengol_peer_2009}, \citet{blume_linear_2015} or \citet{pereda-fernandez_social_2017}.
+Our model allows for measurement errors $\varphi_{c}$ affecting test scores.
+Consistent with our assumption that tests $t=1$ and $t=2$ measure essentially identical skills, measurement errors are assumed to be test invariant.
+We do not impose any restrictions on whether $\varphi_{c}$ is correlated with $y_{ct}^{*}$ or whether $\varphi_{c}$ is cross-sectionally correlated.
+The model in \eqref{eq:Ed_ProdF} is equivalent to $y_{ct}=\alpha_{c}\mathbf{1}_{c}+\left(I_{c}+\rho M_{c}\right)\left(y_{ct}^{*}+\varphi_{c}\right)$ where the measurement errors are in terms of ability $y_{ct}^{*}$ rather than outcomes $y_{ct}.$

-In line with the spatial and social network literature building on the models introduced by Cliff-Ord (1973,1981), the matrix $M_{c}$ in Assumption \ref{assu:Potential_Outcomes} could be an arbitrary weight matrix describing peer interaction subject to certain measurability assumptions specified below.
+In line with the spatial and social network literature building on the models introduced by Cliff-Ord (1973,1981), the matrix $M_{c}$ in Assumption \ref{assu:Production-Function} could be an arbitrary weight matrix describing peer interaction subject to certain measurability assumptions specified below.
 For exposition and concreteness we focus on the case where average characteristics of peers determine peer effects.
-Define

-where $I_{c}$ is the $n_{c}\times n_{c}$ identity matrix.
+Define $M_{c}=\left(\mathbf{1}_{c}\mathbf{1}_{c}^{\prime}-I_{c}\right)/\left(n_{c}-1\right)$ where $I_{c}$ is the $n_{c}\times n_{c}$ identity matrix.
 Then, $M_{c}$ is the operator that computes the leave out average of peer characteristics.
-Combined with the functional form in Assumption \ref{assu:Potential_Outcomes} this leads, using scalar notation, to an education production function $y_{crt}=\psi_{crt}\left(y_{ct}^{*}\right)$ for observed outcomes in terms of unobservables and observables as given below ($t=1,2$)
+Combined with the functional form in Assumption \ref{assu:Production-Function} this leads, using scalar notation, to an education production function $y_{crt}=\psi_{crt}\left(y_{ct}^{*}\right)$ for observed outcomes in terms of unobservables as given below ($t=1,2$)